Jarmahent/PyImgur2/README.md

-# Include Reddit info and Imgur Info for this script to work in `Appinfo.py`
+# Python script that downloads images from A subreddit after it randomly picks a submission

+Imports needed:
+ inside of `Requirements.txt`
+ Reddit App secret and app ID have to be created in a file called `AppInfo.py`